qilimanjaro-tech/A-coherent-approach-to-quantum-classical-optimization/README.md

 ## Results and data verification

-- The data used to create the figures in the article is located in the `pretraining/data` folder.
-The code used to generate the figures can be found in the file `plots_from_data.ipynb`.
+- The data used to create the figures in the article is located in the `pretraining/logger_data` folder.

 - Within the `logger_data` folder, there are several subfolders, each containing the data necessary to reproduce the results presented in the article.
+See the associated readme for more information.

+- The code used to generate the figures can be found in the file `plots_from_data.ipynb`.

+- In the file `classical_quantum_optimisation.ipynb` we present functional examples of hybrid optimization schemes.
+We also added two files presenting the operation of the DMRG algorithm and the WI,II MPO called `dmrg.ipynb` and `mpo_time_evolution.ipynb` respectively.

 ## Code